huggingface/transformers/examples/research_projects/jax-projects/README.md

 ## How to install relevant libraries

+In the following we will explain how to install all relevant libraries on your local computer and on TPU VM.

 It is recommended to install all relevant libraries both on your local machine and on the TPU virtual machine.
 This way, quick prototyping and testing can be done on your local machine and the actual training can be done on the TPU VM.

+### Local computer

 The following libraries are required to train a JAX/Flax model with 🤗 Transformers and 🤗 Datasets: